Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI/README.md

 * **Operating System:** Windows 11
     * ⚠️ **Note:** This script has been **tested exclusively on Windows 11**.
 It may work on Windows 10, but this has not been verified and is not guaranteed.
 * **Installation Type:** For the script to function correctly, a **fresh, full, and genuine Windows installation** is required.
 The script may not work properly on modified or "Lite" versions of Windows, as essential system components could be missing.
-* **Server:** An Ubuntu server with a public IPv4 address and root access must be available.
+* **Server:** An Ubuntu server with a public IPv4 address and root access must be available

 ---

 ### 🚀 Usage